About Liz Krueger

 Committees

-Prior to joining CFRC, Liz Krueger was the founding Director of the New York City Food Bank, building that organization into one that now serves over 1,100 emergency food programs, senior centers, day-care centers, and other community-based programs serving an estimated 5.4 million meals each year.
+Prior to her work with CFRC, Senator Krueger was the founding Director of the New York City Food Bank, building that organization into one that now serves over 1,100 emergency food programs, senior centers, day-care centers, and other community-based programs serving an estimated 5.4 million meals each year.

-A graduate of Northwestern University, with a Bachelors degree in Social Policy and Human Development, Senator Krueger also holds a Masters degree from the University of Chicago’s Harris Graduate School of Public Policy.
-Senator Krueger lives on the East Side of Manhattan with her husband, Dr. John E. Seley, a professor of Urban Planning and Geography at The CUNY Graduate Center and the Princeton University School of Public and International Affairs.
+A graduate of Northwestern University with a Bachelor's degree in Social Policy and Human Development, Senator Krueger also holds a Masters degree from the University of Chicago’s Harris Graduate School of Public Policy.
+Senator Krueger lives on the East Side of Manhattan with her husband, Dr. John E. Seley, a retired professor of Urban Planning and Geography at the CUNY Graduate Center and Princeton’s School of Public and International Affairs.